Woodi Washington

-Woodi Washington (born November 2, 2000) is an American college football cornerback for the Oklahoma Sooners.
+Woodi Washington (born November 2, 2000) is an American former college football cornerback.
+He played for the Oklahoma Sooners.

 Early life

-Washington attended Oakland High School in Murfreesboro, Tennessee, where he played wide receiver and defensive back.
+Washington attended and played high school football at Oakland High School in Murfreesboro, Tennessee.
+He played wide receiver and defensive back.
 He was rated as a four-star recruit and committed to play college football for the Oklahoma Sooners over Ohio State, Florida State and Alabama.

 College career

 During the 2019 season, Washington notched 16 tackles in five games.
 In week 3 of the 2020 season, he notched five tackles, a pass deflection, and an interception versus rival Texas.
 In the 2020 Cotton Bowl Classic, Washington notched an interception as he helped the Sooners to a win over Florida.
 In the 2020 season, he recorded 45 tackles, four pass deflections, and two interceptions.
 During the 2021 season, Washington totaled 27 tackles, two pass deflections, and two interceptions.
 In the 2022 season, he notched 67 tackles, six pass deflections, an interception, and a forced fumble.
 During the 2023 season, Washington recorded 48 tackles with two and a half being for a loss, and seven pass deflections.